rectorphp/getrector-com/resources/docs/configured-rules.md

-Rector rules that implement `Rector\Core\Contract\Rector\ConfigurableRectorInterface` can be configured.
+Rector rules that implement `Rector\Contract\Rector\ConfigurableRectorInterface` can be configured.

 Typical example is `Rector\Renaming\Rector\Name\RenameClassRector`: